hr-survey.com

 • Develop Resilience and Adaptability: Managers should focus on overcoming setbacks with a solution-oriented approach.
 Building resilience helps maintain progress despite obstacles or unexpected changes.

 • Improve Time Management: Managing time effectively by planning ahead and avoiding procrastination ensures that tasks are completed promptly.
+Get started with work on tasks as soon as they are assigned.
 Managers can use tools like to-do lists, calendars, or task management software to stay organized.

 • Pursue Continual Improvement: Regularly evaluate personal performance and seek feedback from peers, mentors, or team members.
 Managers can identify areas for growth and implement changes to enhance their effectiveness.